Back to December: Critical reception

-Accolades

 Commercial performance

-Upon its digital release, "Back to December" debuted at number six (which later became its peak) on the US Billboard Hot 100 with first-week digital sales of 242,000 downloads.
+Upon its digital release, "Back to December" debuted and peaked at number six on the US Billboard Hot 100 with first-week digital sales of 242,000 downloads.
 On the Hot Country Songs chart, the single peaked at number three.
 On other airplay charts by Billboard, "Back to December" peaked at number 11 on Pop Songs, number 11 on Adult Pop Songs, and number 14 on Adult Contemporary.
 According to the Billboard Year-End Charts of 2011, "Back to December" ranked at number 38 on the year-end Hot Country Songs and number 74 on the year-end Hot 100 chart.
 As of November 2017, "Back to December" had sold two million digital copies in the United States.
 Elsewhere, the single peaked at number seven on the Canadian Hot 100, number 26 on the Australian ARIA Charts, and number 24 on the Official New Zealand Music Chart.